For the Chinese version of this article please see 中国的社会保险体系 on our Chinese website.

 Workers become eligible for pension benefits when they reach the statutory retirement age but only if they have participated in the scheme for at least 15 years.
 Those who have participated for less than 15 years may delay retirement until they have contributed for 15 years, pay the remaining required contributions, transfer their pension plan to a plan for non-employed rural or urban residents, or receive the entirety of their individual account, including interest, in a lump sum payment.

 One of the biggest problems with the current pension system in China is the statutory retirement age; 60-years-old for men and 50-years-old for women workers in enterprises, 55-years-old for women civil servants.
-These limits were established in the 1950s and are clearly no longer realistic in a country where the average life-expectancy is now 75 years and there are already about 200 million people over the age of 60.
-Government officials have announced that detailed plans for increasing China’s statutory retirement age will be unveiled in 2017, although these measures will take at least five more years to go into effect.
+These limits were established in the 1950s and are clearly no longer realistic in a country where the average life-expectancy is now about 75 years and around 12 percent of the population are already over 65-years-old.
+The Chinese government has long acknowledged this problem and officials have announced various plans to gradually increase China’s statutory retirement age.
+In March 2018, for example, the vice minister of Ministry of Human Resources and Social Security, Tang Tao, said the government’s aim was to raise the retirement age for women by one year every three years while the retirement age for men would increase by one year every six years, so that by 2045, the retirement age for both men and women would be 65.
+However, up until now there still are no definitive regulations in place on raising the retirement age.

-To supplement this shortfall, the government has been promoting a basic pension for urban and rural residents who are not necessarily formally employed.
-This scheme requires residents to pay contributions into an individual account for at least 15 years before becoming eligible for a pension on retirement.
+The government has, for several years now, been promoting a basic pension for urban and rural residents who are not covered by the basic urban scheme.
+This supplementary scheme requires residents to pay contributions into an individual account for at least 15 years before becoming eligible for a pension on retirement.
 The fund is subsidized by the government but monthly pay-outs, especially in rural areas, are generally very low.
-Indeed, official figures show that the average pay-out for the 148 million people receiving benefits in 2015 was just 1,432 yuan for the whole year.
-The average annual pay-out from the basic urban pension fund by contrast was 28,363 yuan in 2015.
-The individual residents’ scheme has the potential to grow and provide more extensive benefits in the future but it currently has little real impact.
+A total of 524 million persons were covered by the urban and rural residents pension scheme in 2018, with 159 million actually receiving benefit.
+Total benefits paid out under the scheme in 2018 reached 291 billion yuan or 1,830 yuan on average, which is equivalent to just 153 yuan per month, certainly not enough to live on, even in the smallest towns.
+The average annual pay-out from the basic urban pension fund by contrast was 37,840 yuan on average for the year, or 3,153 yuan per month, about half the national average wage for 2018.

 The State Council’s 1999 Regulations on Unemployment Insurance (失业保险条例) established a framework for contributions to and payment of unemployment insurance that was largely affirmed by the Social Insurance Law.
 Both workers and their employers pay into the unemployment insurance system, originally at rates of one and two percent respectively, however many provincial and municipal governments have now substantially cut contribution rates as a means of reducing costs for businesses.
 In Guangzhou, for example, the employer rate dropped from 1.5 percent to 0.8 percent and the employee rate was cut from 0.5 to 0.2 percent effective 1 May 2016.

-At the end of 2015, 173 million workers, including just 42 million rural migrant workers, had unemployment insurance.
+At the end of 2018, a total of 196 million workers had unemployment insurance.
 Those covered are eligible for benefits, including continuation of medical insurance, in the event that they become unemployed.
 The duration of benefits depends on the length of time the employee has paid into the system, with a maximum of 24 months of benefits for those who have been employed for ten years or more.
+However, just over two million workers actually received unemployment benefits in 2018, out of a registered unemployed urban population of 9.7 million, according to official statistics.

 Although employee contributions are based on salary, the benefits paid out are very low.
 The 1999 Regulations state that unemployment benefits must be lower than the local minimum wage, which is already set at a very low level and can in no way be considered a living wage.
 See section on Wages and Employment.
 Although the Social Insurance Law stresses that unemployment benefits are transferable and can be claimed in any location, structural reforms will be necessary for such a policy to become a reality, especially in rural areas that currently do not have a system for disbursing urban unemployment benefits.
 At present, many local authorities address the issue by providing migrant workers with a one-time payment amounting to much less than they are legally entitled to.